nacisimsek/nacisimsek.blowfish/content/posts/20240509-hadoop-deploy/index.md

 [https://raw.githubusercontent.com/nacisimsek/Data_Engineering/main/Hadoop/docker-compose.yaml](https://raw.githubusercontent.com/nacisimsek/Data_Engineering/main/Hadoop/docker-compose.yaml "[docker-compose.yaml](https://raw.githubusercontent.com/nacisimsek/Data_Engineering/main/Hadoop/docker-compose.yaml)")

+   {{< alert icon="edit" cardColor="#3ae6da" iconColor="#0f172a" textColor="#0f172a" >}}

-> 📝 **Note:**
+   **Note:**

->
-> The image which is being used in this docker-compose file is my [multiarch built version](https://nacisimsek.com/posts/20240421-multiarch-build/ "Build Docker Images with Multiarch Support") of the image which was originally prepared by [Veribilimiokulu](https://hub.docker.com/r/veribilimiokulu/ubuntu_hadoop_hive_sqoop "ubuntu_hadoop_hive_sqoop").
+  The image which is being used in this docker-compose file is my [multiarch built version](https://nacisimsek.com/posts/20240421-multiarch-build/ "Build Docker Images with Multiarch Support") of the image which was originally prepared by [Veribilimiokulu](https://hub.docker.com/r/veribilimiokulu/ubuntu_hadoop_hive_sqoop "ubuntu_hadoop_hive_sqoop").
 I had attended their [data engineering bootcamp](https://bootcamp.veribilimiokulu.com/bootcamp-programlari/data-engineering-bootcamp/ "VBO-DE-Bootcamp") program and had a chance to learn many new skills around data engineering while also refreshing my existing knowledge.
 Many of the next blog posts in my website will be related to the hands-on experience I gained during this bootcamp, therefore, special thanks to them for helping us improve ourselves and also encouraging us to share our knowledge to others.

+   {{< /alert >}}

 Simply copy the docker compose file and execute below command to deploy the containers.